magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 For this I created a custom Prodigy UI, that would allow me to compare the model generated summaries with the human made summaries from MultiClinSum dataset and the source document.
 To prevent clogging the UI with multiple sets of `choice` blocks, I used Prodigy's `pages` UI that allows for convenient switching between the 3 evaluation aspects:
 ![Description](images/evaluation_ui.png)

 It's important to note that these criteria are subjective and tied to my specific goal for the summaries.
 A practicing clinician prioritizing differential diagnoses might choose different aspects, while a billing specialist would focus on another set entirely.
-This context-dependency is precisely why off-the-shelf metrics often fail.
+This context-dependency is precisely why off-the-shelf metrics often fail. `Matt: There's no such thing as a "good summary" in an abstract, ideal sense.
+The question is always good _for what_.
+General metrics can distinguish totally irrelevant outputs from okay ones, but to get from "okay" to "good" you need something application-specific.`

 ## Step 2: Synthesizing Human Feedback with an LLM Assistant

-After analysing 30 summaries I had an idea of what aspects are missing from the baseline DSPy Program but I now needed to translate that fragmentary, qualitative feedback into concrete improvements to the metric function to make sure the the DSPy optimizer "climbs the right hill".
+After analysing 30 summaries I had an idea of what aspects were missing from the baseline DSPy Program but I now needed to translate that fragmentary, qualitative feedback into concrete improvements to the metric function to make sure the DSPy optimizer "climbs the right hill".
 A powerful feature of the upcoming **Prodigy-DSPy plugin** is the ability to use an LLM to analyze this feedback and provide concrete advice for improving your metric.

 I fed my collected feedback and the baseline metric (BERTScore) into this analysis tool.
 The LLM provided a concise summary of the failure patterns and a direct suggestion for a better metric.